Abstract

 research, publication, and even pedagogical opportunities.
 One interviewee described

 her work as “like a loop.
 It is not a straight line.”
-Others placed great value on

-“working with other scholars,” leading to “discovering different research areas.”
+scholars,” leading to “discovering different research

-Individually, some respondents noted that they now write “stuff that is not very
+areas.”
+Individually, some respondents noted that they now write “stuff that is not very academic, but that is intended for policy

-also observed shifts in their pedagogical approaches, as one described: “we might try
+pedagogical approaches, as one described: “we might try to

-to produce like a website or something that talked about the curriculum and how we
+produce like a website or something that talked about the curriculum and how we

 did it.”
-One respondent shared a visionary project goal to “create a collaborative
+One respondent shared a visionary project goal to “create a collaborative teaching and education process that would

-teaching and education process that would bring in folks from outside the community.”
+bring in folks from outside the community.”
+Researchers also sought ways to

-Researchers also sought ways to make more immediate community impacts through shifts
+make more immediate community impacts through shifts in their approaches to research,

-in their approaches to research, as scholars applied their humanistic methods “to
+as scholars applied their humanistic methods “to address

-address important political, cultural and social issues.”
+important political, cultural and social issues.”

 The importance of community engagement and impact became so apparent in this round of